 Please take some time to look at the film about the Trust, presented by Martin Clunes.
-If the videos do not show, please visit our YouTube channel.
+If the video does not show, please visit our YouTube channel.

 Our job is to support people in Dorset affected by cancer and other life-limiting diseases, largely at the end of life.
 We work both with patients and their families.
 We also provide respite services for people with complex long-term progressive conditions.
 As the only specialist agency in the area we also educate our colleagues in primary care and the acute and independent sectors on how to deliver high quality generalist palliative care.